mendix/docs/content/en/docs/control-center/application-health-dashboard.md

 ---

 {{% alert color="info" %}}
-The **Application Health Dashboard** is in beta.
-For more information, see [Beta Releases](https://github.com/mendix/docs/blob/development/releasenotes/beta-features).
+This feature is currently in beta.
+For more information, see [Beta Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 ## 1 Introduction